 Expiration dates for renewable licenses expiring on 8/31/20 have been extended until 9/30/20.
 If you are unable to reach us by phone, submit your inquiry via email at firstname.lastname@example.org.
 Please read the important COVID-19 information from the Division of Professional Regulation.
 More Info

-Nursing Home Administrator licenses expire on July 31 of odd years (e.g., 2017, 2019).
+Nursing Home Administrator licenses expire on July 31 of odd years (e.g., 2019, 2021).

-You may submit a late renewal application for a period of one year after the expiration date.
+You may submit a late renewal application up to one year after the expiration date in DELPROS.
 You must pay a late fee in addition to the renewal fee.
-Even though you have a year to submit the late renewal application, this period is not a “grace period.”
-Do not resume practicing in Delaware until the license is actually renewed.
+Even though you can submit a late renewal application, do not resume practicing until your license is actually renewed to active status.
+The late period is not a “grace period.”

 If you fail to renew within one year, the license will terminate.
 To resume practicing in Delaware, you must apply in DELPROS as a new applicant.

 If you hold an active license but are not practicing in Delaware, you may request to place your license in inactive status by submitting a Service Request in DELPROS.
 You must request inactive status before the termination date of your license (July 31 of even years).
 You cannot practice in Delaware while your license is in inactive status.
 Your license may remain in inactive status for up to three years.

 To resume practicing in Delaware during the three-year period, you must reactivate your license by submitting a Service Request in DELPROS along with proof of completion of twenty-four units of CE for each annual period of inactive status.
 All of the required continuing education units must have been completed within the twelve-month period immediately preceding the request for reactivation.
 For more information, see Section 7.5.2 and 5.0 in the Board’s Rules and Regulations.

 If you fail to reactivate during the three-year period, your license will terminate.
 If you wish to resume practicing after your license has terminated, you must reapply in DELPROS as a new applicant.